Vietnam.vn - Nền tảng quảng bá Việt Nam

 The demand for freelance programmers is increasing, but it also comes with security risks when hackers take advantage of recruitment platforms to spread malware.

 These tests typically revolve around cryptocurrency projects, blockchain-based games, or cryptocurrency gambling platforms.
 The test files are stored on private repositories like GitHub.
-When the victim downloads and runs the project, a malware called BeaverTail is launched.
+When the victim downloads and runs the project, a malware called BeaverTail is activated.

 Hackers typically don't make many changes to the original project's source code, but instead add malicious code in hard-to-detect locations, such as in the backend or hidden in comments.
 When executed, BeaverTail attempts to exfiltrate data from the browser to steal login credentials, and also downloads a second piece of malware called InvisibleFerret, which acts as a backdoor, allowing the attacker to install AnyDesk, a remote management tool that can perform additional operations after the intrusion.